haroldngg/cheese_classification_challenge/README.md

 The main code comes from the codebase we were given.
 It uses the same requirements.

 ## Confusion Matrix
-The confusion matrix can be found here : https://docs.google.com/spreadsheets/d/19krb64sv5nCUyPYB_JLUVfQZybjAOdn9nxjGFTFiTPM/edit?usp=sharing
+The confusion matrix and scores google sheet can be found here : https://docs.google.com/spreadsheets/d/19krb64sv5nCUyPYB_JLUVfQZybjAOdn9nxjGFTFiTPM/edit?usp=sharing

 ## Dreambooth
 All the models can be found here : https://huggingface.co/organizations/ngoupeyoukheng/share/XmOOlgcJkZTtanYGHBzvMzRDnXPzZQpWHT